Updated: October 12, 2022

 Ghostly Tours All over the South

 As you drive through the South look for these places to take a rest and look around.
-Each of these haunted attractions has walking tours through haunted sites and they follow strict operating guidelines with COVID safety procedures.
+Each of these haunted attractions has walking tours through haunted sites.

 In Martin County, you’ll find Port Salerno Ghost Tours.
 The historic fishing town has lots of stories to tell and ghostly encounters with the spirits of the dark tales shared by tour guides, Patrick and Pat Mesmer.
 Each studies historical backgrounds of the area and paranormal research extensively to provide an authentically horrifying experience.